Tom-Olsen/3dRadiation/Readme.txt

 -git submodule init
 -git submodule update

+Dont forget to create the output dir and change the global output path in ControlFlow.hh

 The following libraries are necessary to compile the code:
 openmp:     -sudo apt-get install libomp-dev